phoenix-rtos/phoenix-rtos-doc/corelibs/libgraph.md

 ## How to use the graphics library

 Few simple examples of `libgraph` functions usage.
-Default graphics adapter (`cirrus`) for `ia32-generic-qemu` running script is used, default color depth is 4 bytes.
-Before calling mentioned functions following initialization was applied:
+Default graphics adapter (`cirrus`) for `ia32-generic-qemu` running script is used, the default color depth is 4 bytes.
+Before calling mentioned functions the following initialization was applied:

 ```c
 #include <graph.h>